Progression of Plastic Surgery Through History

 Ancient Cosmetic Practices

-From ancient times doctors have been trying to figure out new ways of performing body altering surgeries.
-Piercing, scarification, and tattooing were popular in ancient times.
-And, they remain popular today.
+Since ancient times, doctors have been trying to figure out new ways of performing body-altering surgeries.
+Piercing, scarification, and tattooing were popular in ancient times and remain popular today.
 More importantly, reconstructive surgeries arose from cosmetic procedures (Robinson, 2015).

 In ancient Asia, “healers” would use techniques associated with modern rhinoplasty to shape the noses of royal family members.
 One of the first cosmetic surgeons in the world was a healer in India known as Sushruta, who was the first to perform skin grafts.
 This revolutionary procedure helped to reconstruct people with disfigurement or damage to their skin.

-Medicine history credits the father of plastic surgeons to Gaspare Tagliacozzi who performed nose grafting from the skin from the flaps of the upper arms.
-It wasn’t until the 19th century — with the introduction of anesthesia and antiseptics –, that cosmetic surgery became easier to perform.
+Medicine history credits the father of plastic surgeons to Gaspare Tagliacozzi, who performed nose grafting on the skin from the flaps of the upper arms.
+It wasn’t until the 19th century — with the introduction of anesthesia and antiseptics –, that cosmetic surgery became more accessible.
 It also became much safer for those undergoing procedures.

 Modern Plastic Surgery

-Modern rhinoplasty in the USA did not occur until after 1923 and surgeons adapted to modern ways of performing plastic surgery.
+Modern rhinoplasty in the USA did not occur until after 1923 when surgeons adapted to contemporary plastic surgery methods.
 The first facelift in the USA wasn’t until 1931.
 However, breast augmentation was brought to the USA as early as 1903.
-The enhancement of breasts is a major component of Western culture — and has been for centuries.
+The enhancement of breasts is a significant component of Western culture — and has been for centuries.
 These early surgeries were painful and disfiguring.
 In the early days of the procedure, they used ivory, glass, metal, and rubber as implants.
 These surgeries were hardly successful.
 They caused medical issues for those who underwent such extreme measures (Sarwer, Nordmann, & Herbert, 2000).

 Other methods arose that involved the injection of paraffin, petroleum jelly, and olive oil.
-These too caused complications and unpleasing results.
-New methods arose throughout the 1940s and women still underwent the newly risen procedures.
-Liquid silicone was injected directly into breasts which were found to be highly unsafe and would destroy surrounding tissues.
+These, too, caused complications and unpleasing results.
+New methods arose throughout the 1940s, and women underwent the newly risen procedures.
+Liquid silicone was injected directly into breasts, which were found to be highly unsafe and would destroy surrounding tissues.
 The result was women undergoing mastectomies.
 These procedures were dangerous, painful, and didn’t always give the intended results.

 Cosmetic Procedures Today

 Advances in the field have led to innovative new approaches.
 Many cases are now performed with minimal invasiveness.
 The major surgeries of the past are now performed as simple outpatient procedures with incredibly short recovery times.
 In terms of safety, the statistics speak for themselves.
-Today’s cosmetic surgery is completely opposite to that of prior decades.
-The safety records of the best surgeons are mostly flawless.
+Today’s cosmetic surgery is the opposite of that of prior decades.
+The safety records of the best surgeons are mainly flawless.
 Consumer awareness is also on the rise.
 Information is more abundant and available online, the costs of procedures have dropped, and the results are incredible.
-There are also boards, certifications, and regulations in place to protect consumers.
-It is important to be sure you are getting a board-certified plastic surgeon.
+There are also boards, certifications, and regulations to protect consumers.
+It is vital to be sure you are getting a board-certified plastic surgeon.

 Dr. Steinbrech is the founder of the Male Plastic Surgery network and a board-certified plastic surgeon under the American Board of Plastic Surgeons.
-He and several other industry pioneers are among a few surgeons that have practices focusing on procedures that are most commonly done for men.
-Dr. Steinbrech and his peers released the first-ever textbook covering male aesthetics in 2020.
-Its release (which reached best-seller on its first day) is evidence that the world of cosmetic surgery is still blossoming despite how far it’s come.
+He and several other industry pioneers are among a few surgeons who have practices focusing on procedures most commonly done for men.
+In 2020, Dr. Steinbrech and his peers released the first-ever textbook covering male aesthetics.
+Its release (which reached best-seller status on its first day) is evidence that the world of cosmetic surgery is still blossoming despite how far it’s come.

 Marketing, P. P. (2018, November 01).
 Latest International Study Shows Global Rise In Cosmetic Surgery.
 Retrieved from https://www.globenewswire.com/news-release/2018/11/01/1640833/0/en/Latest-International-Study-Shows-Global-Rise-In-Cosmetic-Surgery.html